 - Not paying for mechanical checks only to find the car is not worth buying.

 Most travellers rate ‘Buying A Car’ as one of the most stressful aspects of their trip here, so once you have bought your vehicle you can relax knowing this is taken care of.

 How would I know what vehicle I am getting?

-If you would like you can also arrange a video call with Edgar so he can show you the vehicle.
+You can also arrange a video call with Edgar and he can show you the vehicle.

 How much do I have to pay and how do I pay you?